arrow_back_ios

 You can check the calculation here: http://jsfiddle.net/dwyrk513/1/

-Important points:
+Important notes:

 Option #1 "With pre-authorization"

 1.1.
-When the order is completed Bukza sends a POST request to your server URL with the following body:
+When the order is completed, Bukza sends a POST request to your server URL with the following body:

 {